triasha72/triasha72/README.md

 scarce data regime and when it doesn't — and why.

 **Gaussian process regression**
-The mathematical foundation of GP surrogates — covariance structure, posterior inference, uncertainty quantification — is what I'm building toward.
+The mathematical foundation of GP surrogates is covariance structure, posterior inference, uncertainty quantification, is what I'm building toward.
 I want to be able to derive the confidence intervals I've been computing, not just use them.